 I Served a Different Country

-My wife’s family came from a part of Europe: Hungary, Czechoslovakia, Germany, or Austria, depending on the year.
+My wife’s family came from Europe—Hungary, Czechoslovakia, Germany, or Austria, depending on the year.
 I only learned this a few years ago, but I would wonder what life was like for a time.
 Imagine changing nationalities four times without ever leaving your farm.

 Now, I kind of know how it feels.
 This is not the country I grew up in.
 I grew up in a Christian country where individual freedom and responsibility were paramount.
 I now live in a despot country where conformity to a ruling elite’s weird and shifting moods is a life-or-death struggle.